oDyKoz/oDyKoz/README.md

      - Use all the libraries and languages and become a professional with these skills(HTML,Css,Js,SQL,etc...)
 - [ ] IA Projects
      - Since artificial intelligence is on the rise, I'm going to study the subject and specialize as a professional.
+- [ ] Software Projects
+     - As every developer has prior knowledge of software, I'm also specializing in this area.

 ## Status